opengovsg/terraform-template/simple-elastic-beanstalk/README.md

   Enter a value:
 ```

-Examine the planned changes, and type `yes` to proceed.
+Take your time to examine the planned changes, and type `yes` to proceed.